abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 pleasurable.
 The word in Pāli is *pasādaniya-nimitta*: a sign of that which is pleasurable or satisfying.

-We are directing attention to mettā bhāvanā.
+We are directing attention to mettā-bhāvanā.
 That’s a particularly pleasurable sign and object of attention to direct the mind to.
 This isn’t done only to overcome ill will and aversion.
 It also can be very helpful with sloth and torpor, when the mind is dull.
 When we direct the